fishing/fishing.github.com/fish_finder_rig.md

 ## Fish Finder Rig Strengths

 1. It's very simple and popular -- it works.
-2. The free-floating bait makes it easier
+2. The free-floating bait makes a natural presentation and gives you a good amount of time to set the hook (you can let the fish mouth the bait a bit).

 ## When / how to use a fish finder rig